 <?xml version="1.0" encoding="utf-8" ?> <configuration> <configSections> <!-- Other sections go here --> <section name="MasterNodeConfig" type="NServiceBus.Config.MasterNodeConfig, NServiceBus.Core" /> <section name="UnicastBusConfig" type="NServiceBus.Config.UnicastBusConfig, NServiceBus.Core"/> </configSections> <!-- Other config options go here --> <MasterNodeConfig Node="MachineWhereDistributorRuns"/> <UnicastBusConfig DistributorControlAddress="distributorControlBus@MsmqNetworkName" DistributorDataAddress="distributorDataBus@MsmqNetworkName"> <MessageEndpointMappings> <!-- regular entries --> </MessageEndpointMappings> </UnicastBusConfig> </configuration>

-This article shows how to set up a Windows Failover Cluster and two worker node servers to run a scalable, maintainable, and reliable NServiceBus application infrastructure.
+This article shows how to set up a Windows Failover Cluster and one or more worker node servers to run a scalable, maintainable, and reliable NServiceBus application infrastructure.

 (This article has some minor updates to the originally written and published article by David Boike.)